ME-ICA/tedana/docs/governance.rst

 The steering committee can decide:

 - An issue should be prioritized for wider communal discussion.
-- A a pull request requires more discussion or reviews than standard before merging.
+- A pull request requires more discussion or reviews than standard before merging.
 - How a breaking change (something that changes existing user function calls or program outputs) will be presented to the developer and user base for